 Jèrriais classes for children

 All Year 4 students in States primary schools, as from September 2012, follow a 6-week course of Jersey Studies, in which aspects of Jersey life and culture are introduced through songs, activities and a focus on Jersey's own language.
 A workbook accompanies the lessons.
-The Jèrriais songs that accompany Jersey Studies (specially recorded for the Jèrriais teaching programme by Badlabecques) can also be downloaded via these links.
+The Jèrriais songs that accompany Jersey Studies (specially recorded for the Jèrriais teaching programme by Badlabecques) can also be freely downloaded from these links.

 - Lé Chant d'Jèrri

 - L'Île dé Jèrri

 From November 2012 Jèrriais classes at primary level are concentrated in four specialist centres called Pallions.
 Parents can sign their children up (for free) to after-school classes at the Pallion of their choice (parents - and grandparents! - are also welcome to join in the classes and games and activities: whole family learning is a great way to keep the language active).